andreas-schoch/dominoscript/readme.md

 - **InvalidInstructionError**: Invalid instruction opcode {opcode}
 - **InvalidNavigationModeError**: Invalid navigation mode {mode}
 - **InvalidValueError**: Invalid value {value}
+- **DSInvalidBaseError**: Invalid base {base}.
+You can only set the base to a number between 7 and 16
+- **DSInvalidLiteralParseModeError**: Invalid literal parse mode {value}.
+You can only set the parse mode to a number between 0 and 6
 - **InvalidInputError**: Invalid input {reason}
 - **MissingListenerError**: NUMIN, NUMOUT, STRIN or STROUT instructions were called and the DominoScript "runtime" did not provide a way on how to handle input or output